Calcium binding protein 2: Gene

-Function and clinical significance
+Function

 CaBP2 involves in calcium signaling and regulation.
 Specifically, CaBP2 is known for its ability to bind calcium ions, acting as a calcium sensor within cells.
 This interaction with calcium plays a crucial role in various cellular processes, including neurotransmitter release in neurons and modulation of ion channels.
 CaBP2 is found in the retina and plays a significant role in visual signal processing.
 It interacts with other proteins, including those involved in the phototransduction cascade, contributing to the regulation of calcium levels in response to light stimuli.

+Clinical significance

 Moreover, The CaBP2 protein is highly expressed in the cochlea.
 Non-syndromic autosomal recessive hearing impairment DFNB93, caused by defects in the CABP2 gene.
 Genetic defects in CABP2 may result in moderate to severe sensorineural hearing impairment.

 As of 2021, CaBP2-related non-syndromic hearing impairment has been reported in only a few families worldwide, including those in Iran, Turkey, Pakistan, Italy, and Denmark.